FAMILY GREEN CARD

-As a battered spouse, child or parent of a green card holder, the Immigration and Nationality Act has created provisions under The Violence Against Women Act (VAWA) that allows you to file a petition for yourself without notifying your abuser.
+As a battered spouse, child, or parent of a green card holder, the Immigration and Nationality Act has created provisions under The Violence Against Women Act (VAWA) that allow you to file a petition for yourself without notifying your abuser.
 These provisions apply equally to women and men.

 U.S. citizens may petition on behalf of family members who don’t fall into the “immediate relative” category.
 Once the petition has been approved and a visa number made available, unmarried children of 21 years of age or older, married children of any age as well as siblings of a U.S. citizen (the U.S. sibling has to be at least 21) can apply for a Green Card through a U.S. Consulate in their native country.